skovnats/SVE-Systemic-Verification-Engineering/README.md

 ## 💠 Why S.V.E.
 Exists

-I was born in Mykolaiv (former USSR) — a place once rich in culture, intellect, and unity.
+I was born in **Nikolaev-Mykolaiv (former USSR)** — a place once rich in culture, intellect, and unity.
 Then came an age of “civilized reform” that brought ruin instead of progress, corruption instead of truth.
 I saw entire societies collapse under hypocrisy sold as virtue.